-You may be tempted to ask some basic questions when you visit a college’s table: “Do you have this major?”
-“What is your tuition?” or “Do you have this sport?”
-These are important things to know about each college, but you can answer most of these questions quickly and on your own with one of the brochures laid out or visiting the school’s website.
+The easy default questions to fall back on cover the broader pieces associated with attending college, thing such as: “Do you have this major?”, “What is your tuition?”, or “Do you have this sport?”
+While these are certainly important things to know about a college or university, most of these questions can be answered quickly and on your own with one of the brochures laid out or by visiting the school’s website.
 Instead, think of a College Fair like College “Speed Dating.”
-You have dozens (or even hundreds!) of schools to learn about, and you get to personally interact with someone from each institution to decide how this school fits into your college career.
-Use this time to explore your options, and dig for the intangible information that comes with conversing with someone.
-Once you have this in mind, you’re ready to ask questions.
+You have dozens (or even hundreds!) of schools to learn about, and you get to personally interact with someone from each institution to decide how this school may fit into your college career.
+Use this time to explore your options and search for those intangible qualities that come naturally when conversing with someone.
+To that end, I’m here today to help shed some light on how to maximize your own College Fair experience this Fall with my ‘Top-Five questions to ask at a College Fair!’

-- [Start with an introduction.]
-This is technically not a question, but giving the representative a few key details about yourself can help direct the conversation into information that matters to you specifically.
-If there is enough time, start with a “Hello, my name is ___, I am a ____ in high school (Junior, etc.) and I am interested in studying something like_____.
-I’m also interested in_____ (extracurricular activities).”
-This short, but powerful start can help a school representative sort through dozens of majors, programs and options to give you relevant information, even in just 2-3 minutes of chatting.
+Start with an introduction.
+Okay, okay… this is only the first “question” and I’m already bending the rules a bit.
+I know that this is technically not a question, but the best way to help the admissions counselor on the other side of the table to provide you with the most relevant information is to start things off by sharing a few key details about yourself.
+When admissions counselors are meeting with hundreds of prospective students, getting some insight into who you are can really help us to personalize our interaction according to your interests and needs.
+If there is enough time, start with a “Hello, my name is ___, I am a ____ in high school (Junior, etc.).
+I am interested in studying something like_____.
+I’m also involved in_____ (extracurricular activities).”
+This brief, but concise start can help a school representative sort through dozens of majors, programs and options to give you the most applicable information, even in just 2--3 minutes of chatting.

-- “How is the atmosphere of the campus and surrounding community?”
-Where do you envision yourself as a thriving college student?
+“What’s the community atmosphere like on campus and in the surrounding area?”
+While academics are certainly the top piece to consider when deciding where to embark on your college journey, consideration of the school’s community should also play a big role in this process.
+College isn’t just a big financial investment-- it is a big time investment as well!
+If you’re going to be spending four years in a new place, you need to be certain that it is somewhere you can be happy, healthy, and successful!
+Ask yourself, where do you envision yourself as a thriving college student?
 In the hustle and bustle of a major metropolis, with a downtown internship and endless activities?
 At the foothills of the Rocky Mountains, joining your classmates for an evening hike or outdoor study session?
 Perhaps outside of a small town, where everyone knows your name and wears the same color on game day?
-There is no right answer to your ideal college environment, but asking this question can help you picture what’s being offered, and more importantly, help you see if you’re in the mental image.
+Everyone’s ideal college environment will be a bit different, so asking this question can help you get a better understanding of the type of environment that is offered at a particular school.
+And more importantly, it will help you in determining whether or not you can envision yourself there!

-- “What’s distinctive about your institution?”
+“What’s distinctive about your institution?”
 Every school is going to be good at something, and every representative can likely tell you what this is!
-However, more than a just a moment to brag, this is a way to see how a university leads.
+This is more than just an opportunity for a counselor to brag about his or her school; it’s also a way to see how a university channels its resources.
 In what areas has it created a positive impact?
 In what programs has it seen wide success?
-What are the priorities of the institution?
-And what goals has it established?
-Knowing how each school sets itself apart is a way for you to do the same and learn which ones stand out to you.
+What are the priorities of the institution, and do those priorities align with your values?
+An awareness of how each school sets itself apart is a way for you to learn which ones stand out to you.

-- “I’m interested in your school!
+“I’m interested in your school!
 What’s my next step?”
-Many people that represent a school at college fairs work in some aspect with admissions.
-So if you are interested in moving forward with this school, be proactive!
-Find out if you need to fill out a contact form, schedule an interview or visit campus.
-These hosts should know what comes next, and may even be involved in your application consideration, so leverage this interaction and start a relationship.
+Most people that represent schools at a College Fair work either directly in, or in collaboration with, that school’s Admissions Office.
+So if you determine that you are interested in moving forward with this school, be proactive!
+Find out if you need to fill out a contact form, schedule an interview, or visit campus.
+These individuals should know what comes next, and may even be involved in your application consideration, so leverage this interaction and start a relationship!
 Grab his or her contact information, and make sure you know how to follow up if you have questions later in the process.
-No sweat-you’ve got this!

 Interested in trying out these questions with a CU Boulder representative?
 You’re in luck!
-Our staff travels the world to meet with students and to answer these exact questions.
+Our staff travels the world to meet with students and answer questions like these and more!

-To see a listing of all scheduled events, please visit here.
+To see a listing of all scheduled events, please visit www.colorado.edu/admissions/connect/events.

 Office of Admissions